Seyyed-Reza-Mashhadi/Tableau-Project_Grocery-Sales/README.md

   - In **Tableau Prep Builder**, cleaned outputs must be saved separately (e.g., as CSV or `.hyper`) and then imported into a Tableau workbook.
 This adds extra steps and storage needs, but Tableau Prep Builder provides a visually intuitive flow-based interface that feels similar to Azure Data Factory.

 - **Data Modeling**:
   - Tableau supports both **logical** and **physical** layers.
-This allows flexible handling of datasets that don’t follow strict schemas (e.g., multiple fact tables or many-to-many joins).
+This allows flexible handling of datasets that don’t follow strict schemas.
   - Power BI enforces stricter star/snowflake schema relationships, which ensures data integrity but offers less flexibility in unusual data models.

 - **Dashboard Design & Visualization Flexibility**: